Uroš Vilovski

-Uroš Vilovski (Урош Виловски, Vilovszki Uros; born 25 February 1984) is a Serbian-Hungarian handball player for Hungarian club Tatabánya KC.
+Uroš Vilovski (Урош Виловски, Vilovszki Uros; born 25 February 1984) is a Serbian-Hungarian handball player for Hungarian club Győri ETO-UNI FKC.

 Club career

 In his homeland, Vilovski played for Proleter Zrenjanin, before moving abroad to Hungary.
 He was signed by MKB Veszprém in 2006, spending the next two seasons on loan at Debreceni KSE (2006–07) and Balatonfüredi KSE (2007–08).
 Over the course of his career, Vilovski also played in France, Romania, Qatar and Germany.

 International career

 Vilovski represented Serbia and Montenegro at the 2005 World Under-21 Championship, as the team finished as runners-up.

 At senior level, Vilovski represented Serbia at the 2010 European Championship and 2011 World Championship.
 He later switched allegiance to Hungary and participated at the 2018 European Championship.